defactor-com/documentation/docs/engage/front-end-ui/governance.md

 - **Accountability** – Every decision has a recorded history
 - **Engagement** – Encourages active participation in governance
 - **Sustainability** – Builds a decentralized and resilient ecosystem

+> For administrators, governance rules and controls — such as managing proposals or maintaining member permissions — can be configured in **[Admin → Governance Settings](/docs/engage/front-end-ui/admin-section/governance-settings#)**.